 Salt and pepper

-2. Turn down the heat and slowly brown the onion in the fat.
-When golden, add the garlic and cook for another couple of minutes.
+2. Add 2 tsps. olive oil to the pan.
+Turn down the heat and slowly brown the onion in the fat.
+Cook until jammy and starting to fall apart.
+Add the garlic and thyme and cook for another 2 to 3 minutes.
 Set aside.

-12. Bake in two stages, the first for 30 minutes.
+11. Bake in two stages, the first for 30 minutes.
 If it's brown enough, cover with aluminum paper and bake another 20 to 30 minutes.
 If it's not brown enough, leave uncovered and check after 15 minutes.
+NOTE: the baking time will depend on how much potato you use - 750g the time listed, 1kg will take much longer.
+The most accurate measure to determine when the potatoes inside the pie are fully cooked is to check the Internal temperature of the pie, like you would a roast.

 Thursday, May 2, 2024